libgit2/pygit2/docs/merge.rst

 The MergeResult object
 ======================

-Represents the result of a merge and contains this fields:
+Represents the result of a merge and contains these fields:

 - is_uptodate: bool, if there wasn't any merge because the repo was already up to date
 - is_fastforward: bool, whether the merge was fastforward or not
 - fastforward_oid: Oid, in the case it was a fastforward, this is the forwarded Oid.
 - index: represents the repository index after the merge